let1tbee/GmailAutoReply/README.md

 ## 🎯 Project Overview

 Gmail Auto-Reply Bot is a Python application that connects to your Gmail account, checks for unread messages, and if it finds a predefined keyword in the subject line, automatically sends a pre-written reply.
-This project allows user to set up Google Script with trigger upun receiveing a new mail.
+This project allows user to set up Google Script with trigger upon receiveing a new mail.

 ### Key Features: